core-infra-svcs/terraform-provider-meraki/docs/resources/networks_appliance_vlans.md

 - `dhcp_options` (Attributes Set) The list of DHCP options that will be included in DHCP responses.
 Each object in the list should have "code", "type", and "value" properties. (see [below for nested schema](#nestedatt--dhcp_options))
 - `dhcp_relay_server_ips` (Set of String) The IPs of the DHCP servers that DHCP requests should be relayed to
 - `dns_nameservers` (String) The DNS nameservers used for DHCP responses, either "upstream_dns", "google_dns", "opendns", or a newline seperated string of IP addresses or domain names
+- `fixed_ip_assignments` (Attributes) The DHCP fixed IP assignments on the VLAN.
+This should be an object that contains mappings from MAC addresses to objects that themselves each contain "ip" and "name" string fields.
+See the sample request/response for more details (see [below for nested schema](#nestedatt--fixed_ip_assignments))
 - `group_policy_id` (String) desired group policy to apply to the VLAN
 - `ipv6` (Attributes) IPv6 configuration on the VLAN (see [below for nested schema](#nestedatt--ipv6))
+- `mandatory_dhcp` (Attributes) Mandatory DHCP will enforce that clients connecting to this VLAN must use the IP address assigned by the DHCP server.
+Clients who use a static IP address won't be able to associate.
+Only available on firmware versions 17.0 and above (see [below for nested schema](#nestedatt--mandatory_dhcp))
 - `mask` (Number) Mask used for the subnet of all bound to the template networks.
 Applicable only for template network.
 - `name` (String) The name of the new VLAN
 - `reserved_ip_ranges` (Attributes Set) The DHCP reserved IP ranges on the VLAN (see [below for nested schema](#nestedatt--reserved_ip_ranges))